 Perception is central to the project 'Reizen zonder afstand te overbruggen' (Travelling without covering distance), one of the topics that Motallebi’s artistic research focuses on.
 Kianoosh Motallebi combines microscopes with telescopes.
 Where a microscope makes the immeasurably small visible and the telescope brings the immeasurable distance up close, the ultimate result is the same according to Motallebi: a point in the void.
 Combining the two instruments, creates impossible ways of perception.
 Scientists and existing scientific research are an essential source of information and inspiration.
 During his residency, Motallebi developed close ties with the scientists of the KNAW.

-In 2012 he will continue his research in collaboration with (international) astronomical observatories and specialized research centres.
+During his residency, Motallebi collaborated with (international) astronomical observatories and specialized research centres.

 In 2010, Leonid Tsvetkov